 When Does Fall Start in Texas?

 If you’re planning a trip to Texas and you’ve been advised to avoid the summer, chances are you’re looking to make it a fall trip.
 So when does fall start in Texas?

-Fall starts here on September 22 (also called the Autumnal Equinox) according to astronomical seasons, whereas according to meteorological seasons, fall starts in Texas on September 1.
+Fall starts here on September 22 (also called the Autumnal Equinox) according to astronomical seasons, whereas according to meteorological seasons, fall begins in Texas on September 1.

+When Does Fall Start in Texas?